eknigge/cloud-labs/basic-labs/using-terminal-on-macos.md

 31. Type `:q` in the Vi command line (this is the bottom line of the window).
 32. You will exit Vi.
 33. Type `ls -al test.*` after the prompt `%`.
-34. *Milestone step:* At this point, you have learned how to exit Vi text editor and list the file you have just created in your home folder.
+34. *Milestone step:* At this point, you have learned how to exit Vi text editor and find the file you have just created in your home folder.
 35. Type `cd ..` after the prompt `%`.
 36. Type `ls -al` after the prompt `%`.
 37. You will be in the `/Users` folder on your Mac machine.